On some automorphism related parameters in graphs: The fixing share in graphs

 If $D$ is a fixing set with minimum cardinality for a connected graph $G$ and $x\in D$, then the fixing share of $x$ in $D$ is defined as a measure of the amount of fixing done by $x$ in $G$.
-Formally, we have the following definition: \begin{Definition} (fixing share) Let $G$ be a connected graph and $D$ be a minimum fixing set of $G$.
-Let $x\in D$ and $(u,v)\in F(x)$.
-We define a set $\mathcal{F}(u,v)=\{F(y): y\in D$ and $(u,v)\in F(y)\}$.
-The fixing share, $f(x,D)$ of an $x\in D$ in $D$ is defined as
+Formally, we have the following definition: \begin{Definition} (fixing share) Let $G$ be a connected graph and let $D$ be a minimum fixing set of $G$.
+For any $x\in D$ and $(u,v)\in F(x)$, we define a set $\mathcal{F}(u,v)=\{F(y): y\in D$ and $(u,v)\in F(y)\}$.
+The fixing share of a vertex $x\in D$ in $D$ is defined as